a2sysml/a2-sys-ml-meetup/README.md

 TODO:
 - Design flyers (logo /w text, qr code to website (make sure this has UTM for tracking), blurb describing goals/first meeting setting, use photoshop or some other free software)
+- book room (freespace, saturday 11am dec 30th)
+- find 5 points of interest for flyers (make separate UTM codes to measure effectiveness), aim for 10-20 colored + laminated copies when printing at staples
 - Put forms, complete website (check for any glaring issues, add parking/transit instructions (with map))
 - Write promotions on EventBrite, Meetup, Reddit, Facebook w/ UTM links for understanding where time needs to be invested in.
 - Advertise + write first newsletter (keep this simple, use markdown, include parking/transit instructions)